NVIDIA-Omniverse/OpenUSD-Code-Samples/CONTRIBUTING.md

 6. Once the code changes are staged on the fork and ready for review, a [Pull Request](https://help.github.com/en/articles/about-pull-requests) (PR) can be [requested](https://help.github.com/en/articles/creating-a-pull-request) to merge the changes from your branch to the upstream "main" branch.
     * Exercise caution when selecting the source and target branches for the PR.
+    * If you haven't included a link to the Issue you are addressing in your commit message, add it now to the PR description.
     * Creation of a PR creation kicks off the code review process.
     * At least one OpenUSD Code Samples engineer will be assigned for the review.
     * While under review, mark your PRs as work-in-progress by prefixing the PR title with [WIP].